-I am predominantly a self-portrait artist and becoming this really only happened out of necessity.
+I am predominantly a self-portrait artist (see guide to self portrait photography here) and becoming this really only happened out of necessity.
 The fact I didn’t have enough money to hire models, and also because we travel and camp a lot and the locations where I want to shoot doesn’t allow me to call on a model at a moment’s notice.

 So I thought, why not do it myself, so I did, and now I am both model and photographer and I love working this way.

 However, it has put me in some precarious situations more often than not, nude or semi-nude, freezing cold lying in rock pools running backward and forwards to the camera to see that I am getting the shot I have envisioned.